clux/js-talk-cisco/TALK.md

 The only stuff you need for these are these are the instance methods.

 Concat obviously because the plus operator does something completely different as we saw.
-But you can at least I sort arrays in a sensible manner, you say
+But at least I can sort arrays in a sensible manner, you say

 ```
 // Well prepare to be surprised